Message about use of cookies

 • A survey was undertaken in October - November 2024 to test the emerging themes of the strategy.

-Workshops held in July and September explored and co-created a vision and key actions for four priority themes that emerged:
+The co-created vision and key actions for four priority themes that have emerged:

 • Young People as Makers, Creators and Producers - the vision is to create an environment where young people in King’s Lynn are inspired and empowered to explore their creative potential, equipped with the skills and opportunities to become makers, creators and producers.